PCM11/pands-project/README.md

 ## How to get started.

-To further explore this dataset you need to download python, which can be installed through [anaconda](https://www.anaconda.com/download),and notebook editor, which can be found in [Visual Studio Code](https://code.visualstudio.com/)
+To  explore this dataset you need to download python, which can be installed through [anaconda](https://www.anaconda.com/download),and notebook editor, which can be found in [Visual Studio Code](https://code.visualstudio.com/)

 ## Analysis